James-h-1969/personal-website/README.md

-*How to Run*
+**Personal Website**
+This project is my personal website, created using React for the Frontend and Golang for the backend.

 Frontend:
+bun run dev

 Backend:
-Enter the backend folder and run reflex -r '\.go$' -s -- sh -c 'go run main.go'
+reflex -r '\.go$' -s -- sh -c 'go run main.go'

-Accessing the sqllite db
-Use the command
-sqllite3 mydatabase.db